 Muhammad Ali might be your favorite human in history, but if your goal is to talk less, he’s not a great role model.

-You need to understand the qualities that makes your role model special, and decide which of those qualities you want to emulate.
-Do his by thinking back to your role model’s most iconic moments—the ones that spring to mind first when you think of this person—and distill the defining quality your role model displayed.
+You need to understand the qualities that make your role model special, and decide which of those qualities you want to emulate.
+Do this by thinking back to your role model’s most iconic moments—the ones that spring to mind first when you think of this person—and distill the defining quality your role model displayed.

 For Muhammad Ali, you might think of:

 - His ability to bet on himself.
 Nearly every pre-fight interview with Ali included him predicting in which round he’ll knock his opponent out.
 He wasn’t just confident, he set the stakes high for himself, forcing himself to rise to greatness.

 - His articulateness.
 Few athletes can speak with the fluidity and gravitas Ali had.
 Yet if you watch interviews from early in his career, it’s clear that this was a skill that Ali grew over time.

 - His level of preparation and execution.
 Perhaps the most iconic Ali image is one of him standing over George Foreman, fist cocked and ready.
 Ali was considered an extreme longshot in that fight, but with super-human training and the careful execution of his now-famous “rope-a-dope” strategy, he won the fight handily.